Barrick shares tumble 11 per cent as gold miner sounds cautious tone

 Credit Suisse’s Anita Soni, however, said in a note that “the strategic benefits of diversifying exposure from an asset which has had recent operational issues, in addition to partnering with Shandong … outweigh the modest financial dilution on our estimates.”

-At the annual meeting Tuesday, Mr. Dushnisky called the Veladero spills unacceptable, and reiterated that it was working with local communities to regain their trust.
+At the annual meeting in Toronto on Tuesday, Mr. Dushnisky called the Veladero spills unacceptable, and reiterated that it was working with local communities to regain their trust.
 Normal activity is expected to resume in June.

 Shareholders at the meeting expressed little concern over the Argentinian mine.
 One question was raised about standards of community approval for such projects, which the president affirmed was important.
 Instead, most controversy came from other corners of the world.

 Two attendees questioned the environmental impact of the Pueblo Viejo mine in the Dominican Republic.

 More prominently, two women from Papua New Guinea who allege to be victims of sexual violence from security staff and police at the Porgera Joint Venture – one of whom was among 119 women who settled with the company through a compensation agreement – attended the meeting and gave statements through Catherine Coumans, a research co-ordinator with MiningWatch Canada.

 Unable to speak as proxies at the shareholder meeting, Everlyn Gaupe and Joycelyn Mandi said via Ms. Coumans that they wanted Barrick to better recognize the ill effects from the mine that they see each day, from dealing with mine waste to the threat of sexual violence, which they alleged still exists despite Barrick’s efforts.
 The company introduced a “remedy framework” several years ago to compensate victims of sexual violence in Porgera; Ms. Gaupe and Ms. Mandi also hoped to meet with Barrick while in Canada to discuss it – with requests to examine more cases and to let those women who have been compensated seek greater restitution.